Table of Contents[Hide][Show]

 5. Play at the LEGO Store

 The Disney Springs LEGO Store is a great place for kids to unleash their creativity (and for parents to take a load off) .Bricks are free to build and play with; no purchase is necessary to play.
+If you sign up for the VIP program before your visit you’ll receive a coupon for a free LEGO keychain with purchase.

 Don’t miss the amazing LEGO sculptures of iconic Disney characters and scenes!
 We like to make it a game to see how many different sculptures we can find.